MSL Tuition, Fees, & Estimated Costs

 Investing in a graduate degree is both a personal and a financial commitment.
 Our Law School is garnering incredible rankings and enthusiastic high marks from current students, graduates and employers.
 Why would you pay $50,000 or more in tuition when you could pay much less and get everything you're looking for in a Master of Studies in Law degree program?

 The Financial Aid staff at UNM School of Law and UNM Graduate Studies are here to help you find ways to make your education affordable.

 To apply for financial aid:

 - Assistantships, Graduate Fellowships and Scholarships are available through the UNM Graduate Studies Office.
-For more information or to apply please visit http://grad.unm.edu/funding/index.html.
+For more information or to apply please visit Funding for Graduate Students at UNM page.

 - Federal Financial Aid: To apply for work-study and student loans all U.S. citizens and permanent residents must submit the Department of Education's Free Application for Federal Student Aid (FAFSA).
 The school code for UNM is 002663.
 In addition to federal student loans and work-study eligible students may also apply for Alternative Student Loans and Veterans Benefits.